Glossary of commonly used terms

 Positive behavior - Positive behaviors are what you expect your students to do.
 They can earn Experience Points, Gold Pieces, or both when displaying positive behaviors.
 There should proportionally be more positive than negative behaviors in your settings.

 Powers - Powers are special abilities that students learn as they earn Experience Points and level up.
 They’re activated using Crystals.
 There are several types of powers (game-based, personal, collaborative, universal).
-You can edit the name, description, and cost of any power, except game-based powers, which are unlocked in Chapter 4.
+You can edit the name, description, and cost of any power, except game-based powers, which are unlocked in the Mastery phase.

 Priority - When you create or edit a behavior setting, you can decide how important it is for teachers and students to focus on.
 When you select a priority, the rewards or penalties are automatically balanced.
 Try having few high priority settings so that your expectations are clear for everyone!

 Quests - Quests transform a teacher’s lesson plan into a learning adventure.
-Unlocked in Chapter 2, they enable teachers to gamify their curriculum.
+Unlocked in the Exploration phase, they enable teachers to gamify their curriculum.

 School Kit - A school kit contains positive and negative behavior settings, power descriptions, and pledges for one or more grades.
 Our templates provide School Kits for Early Elementary, Elementary, Middle, and High Schools but you can create and edit kits that correspond to the needs of your school.